ZEXSM/OData.QueryBuilder/README.md

 1. Build instance

-    As soon as possible, create a new instance of the OData.QueryBuilder object indicating the data models and the base path:
+    As soon as possible, create a new instance of the OData.QueryBuilder object indicating the data models and the optional base path:

     ```csharp
-    var odataQueryBuilder = new ODataQueryBuilder<Your ODataContainerModel>(<Your base url>);
+    var odataQueryBuilder = new ODataQueryBuilder<Your OData root model>(<Your base url>?);

+    // specify the resource for which the request will be built
+    odataQueryBuilder.For<Your OData entity model>(s => s.ODataEntity)
     ```

-2. Specify the resource for which the request will be built
+    :info: __OData.QueryBuilder assumes that you are using [OData Connected Service](https://marketplace.visualstudio.com/items?itemName=marketplace.ODataConnectedService) and you know the root model otherwise uses:__

     ```csharp
-    odataQueryBuilder.For<Your ODataEntityModel>(s => s.ODataEntity)
+    var odataQueryBuilder = new ODataQueryBuilder(<Your base url>?);

+    // specify the resource for which the request will be built
+    odataQueryBuilder.For<Your OData entity model>("ODataEntity")
     ```

-3. Select request type
+2. Select request type

     The builder allows you to build queries on the key and the list:
     * [ByKey](#ByKey)